marcelltoth/MarcelltothNet/README.md

 # MarcelltothNet
 This is the source repository of my personal website / blog found at https://marcelltoth.net.

-If you are interested in samples of my work, I recommend you to check out the [Articles microservice](./src/services/Article) for backend and the public facing [Web SPA](./src/clients/web-spa) for frontend.
+If you are interested in samples of my work, I recommend you to check out the [Articles microservice](./src/services/Article) for backend and the public facing [Web SPA](./src/clients/web-spa) for frontend and also to read the articles on my site as they are a really good insight to the problems I am solving and the tech I am using day to day.

 ## The story
 A while ago I decided that I would like to have a central place where I can share stories about my coding journey.